MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-landing-zone-content.md

 > For more information, see [Mission-critical deployment and testing guidelines](/azure/architecture/reference-architectures/containers/aks-mission-critical/mission-critical-deploy-test).

 In the **baseline architecture**, those strategies are implemented by unprovisioning and then tearing down the stamp with each update.
-In this architecture, complete unprovisioning isn't possible because the platform team owns some resources.
-You'll have to adjust your approach.
+In this design, complete unprovisioning isn't possible because the platform team owns some resources.
+So the deployment model was changed.

 ##### Deployment model